oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

     ![Click Disable in the Status field](./images/adg-disable.png)

     In the **Disable** dialog box, select the standby database you want to disable and terminate.
-Enter the Autonomous Database name to confirm that you want to disable Autonomous Data Guard for the instance.
+Enter the Autonomous AI Database name to confirm that you want to disable Autonomous Data Guard for the instance.
 Click **Disable**.

     ![Click Disable Autonomous Data Guard](./images/confirm-disable.png =65%x*)